pasciaks/game-off-2025/README.md

 # Contributions

 Clone this repo, create your own branch, and use Pull requests to submit your contributions.

+Looking for ...

-Ideally, looking for assets in the form of 2d Pixel art to use as characters and .mp3 files for sound effects and music ambient music background sounds and possibly character reactions.
+2d Pixel art to use as characters (.png format, transparency).
+Music files (.mp3) sound effects, ambient background music, and character reactions (cheers, sorrow, etc).

 # Credits